-The sections referred to in the table below included in the following documents (in the French language only) are hereby incorporated by reference in, and form part of, this Base Prospectus, with the exception of the items mentioned below as being excluded from this Base Prospectus:
+The sections referred to in the table below included in the following documents (in the French language only) are hereby incorporated by reference in, and form part of, this Prospectus, with the exception of the items mentioned below as being excluded from this Prospectus:

-- the Issuer's half-year management report as at June 30, 2020 (rapport financier semestriel au 30 juin 2020) in French language (the "2020 Half-Year Management Report"), which contains the condensed consolidated half-year financial statements of the Issuer as at, and for the period ending on June 30, 2020 (the "2020 Half-Year Financial Statements") and the statutory auditors' review report on the 2020 interim condensed consolidated financial statements; - (b) the 2019 universal registration document (URD) (the "2019 URD") in French language filed with the AMF under no. D.20-0128 on March 13, 2020 prepared by the Issuer which contains the audited consolidated financial statements of the Issuer for the year ended December 31, 2019 and the statutory auditors report on such financial statements; and; - (c) the 2018 Document de Référence of the Issuer in French language filed with the AMF under no. D.19-0157 on 15 March 2019 prepared by the Issuer (hereafter the "2018 Document de Référence") which contains, inter alia, the audited consolidated financial statements of the Issuer for the year ended 31 December 2018 and the statutory auditors report on such financial statements; - (d) the section "Terms and Conditions" contained in the base prospectus of the Issuer dated 14 September 2018 (pages 130 to 169) filed with the AMF under number 18-432 on 14 September 2018 (the "EMTN 2018 Conditions"); - (e) the section "Terms and Conditions" contained in the base prospectus of the Issuer dated 14 September 2016 (pages 127 to 168) filed with the AMF under number 16-433 on 14 September 2016 (the "EMTN 2016 Conditions"); - (f) the section "Terms and Conditions" contained in the base prospectus of the Issuer dated 1 July 2015 (pages 115 to 156) filed with the AMF under number 15-330 on 1 July 2015 (the "EMTN 2015 Conditions"); and - (g) the section "Terms and Conditions" contained in the base prospectus of the Issuer dated 17 June 2013 (pages 109 to 149) filed with the AMF under number 13-280 on 17 June 2013 (the "EMTN 2013 Conditions" and together with the EMTN 2015 Conditions, the EMTN 2016 Conditions and the EMTN 2018 Conditions, the "EMTN Previous Conditions").
+- (a) the Issuer's half-year management report as at June 30, 2020 (rapport financier semestriel au 30 juin 2020) in French language (the "2020 Half-Year Management Report"), which contains the condensed consolidated half-year financial statements of the Issuer as at, and for the period ending on June 30, 2020 (the "2020 Half-Year Financial Statements") and the statutory auditors' review report on the 2020 interim condensed consolidated financial statements; - (b) the 2019 universal registration document (the "2019 URD") in French language filed with the AMF under no. D.20-0128 on March 13, 2020 prepared by the Issuer, which contains the audited consolidated financial statements of the Issuer for the year ended December 31, 2019 and the statutory auditors report on such financial statements; and - (c) the 2018 Document de Référence of the Issuer in French language filed with the AMF under no. D.19-0157 on March 15, 2019 prepared by the Issuer (hereafter the "2018 Document de Référence") which contains, inter alia, the audited consolidated financial statements of the Issuer for the year ended December 31, 2018 and the statutory auditors report on such financial statements.